 In 2016, 185 motorcyclists died in South Carolina.
 In an accident, a motorcyclist might suffer injuries ranging from road rash to a fatal traumatic brain injury.
 The crash and injuries itself can cost a rider thousands of dollars and result in lifelong medication or therapy.
 If someone you know has sustained injuries from a motorcycle accident, they deserve compensation.

-South Carolina Motorcycle Accident Laws
+What Are South Carolina Motorcycle Accident Laws?

 The first step in finding out if you’re eligible for financial compensation after a motorcycle accident is learning the related laws in the state of South Carolina.
 Motorcyclists have the same rights and responsibilities as other motorists.
 You have a right to all rural and urban roads and highways.
 Other drivers must treat you with the same care and respect as they would other types of drivers and allow ample following distance and passing distance.
 Accidents happen when drivers break these rules or drive negligently.

 The following laws are some you should know as an injured motorcyclist in SC:

 - Helmet use.
 Motorcyclists and their passengers in South Carolina do not have to wear helmets if they are over the age of 21.
 Those under 21 must wear government-approved helmets at all times.
 (Note that the city of Myrtle Beach requires helmets.)

 - Comparative fault laws.
 Many drivers in motorcycle accidents will try to claim that the motorcyclist is at least partially at fault for the crash and should, therefore, receive less compensation.
 South Carolina is a modified comparative fault state; meaning that as long as the courts find you 50% or less at fault for the crash, you could still be eligible for recovery.